How To Read This Documentation

 Reauth

-The correct way to re-authenticate is to call the endpoint POST /_session with the autorization you already have, be it Basic Auth, a Bearer token in the header, or a request using the HttpOnly cookie.
+The recommended way to re-authenticate is to call the endpoint POST /_session with the autorization you already have, be it Basic Auth, a Bearer token in the header, or a request using the HttpOnly cookie.

 Bearer example: